kimtakala/LUMI-AI-Guide-Visualizations/README.md

 ---

-- Create a user guide for generating the visualizations
 - Create comprehensive info sheets about used LUMI and laptop specs.
 - Create a sheet about the specs of the visualizations
+- Create a user guide for generating the visualizations
-- Create a sheet about info relating to wanb
+- Create a sheet about info relating to wandb
 - Create a guide on how to run the scripts. (and how they were changed)
 - Create links to all these from this readme